 TCAM enables line-rate forwarding

-The MAC table is stored in hardware that searches all entries in one clock cycle.
-This is why switches forward at wire speed regardless of table size.
+The MAC table is stored in hardware that searches all entries in 1 clock cycle.
+Switches forward at wire speed regardless of table size.

 The previous section covered TCP/IP — how packets are addressed and routed across networks.
-But before a packet can be routed, it needs to travel across the local network segment.
-That is the job of the switch.
-Understanding how a switch makes forwarding decisions explains why VLANs work, why MRP topology changes flush the MAC table, and why a duplex mismatch causes intermittent problems with no error messages.
+Before a packet is routed, the packet needs to travel across the local network segment.
+The switch handles that job.
+Understanding how a switch makes forwarding decisions explains why VLANs work, why MRP topology changes flush the MAC table, and why a duplex mismatch causes intermittent issues with no log messages.

 A hub is a Layer 1 device.
-It receives a signal on one port and repeats it on every other port.
+A hub receives a signal on 1 port and repeats the signal on every other port.
 Every device on a hub shares the same collision domain.
-When two devices transmit simultaneously, a collision occurs.
-Both stop, wait a random time, and retry.
+When 2 devices transmit simultaneously, a collision occurs.
+Both devices stop, wait a random time, and retry.
 As the number of devices grows, collisions become more frequent and throughput collapses.

 A switch is a Layer 2 device.
-It receives a frame, reads the destination MAC address, and forwards the frame only to the port where that device lives.
-Each port is its own collision domain.
+A switch receives a frame, reads the destination MAC address, and forwards the frame only to the port where that device lives.
+Each port is a separate collision domain.
 Full-duplex operation eliminates collisions entirely.
-A 24-port switch gives each device a dedicated 1 Gbps path, not a shared one.
+A 24-port switch gives each device a dedicated 1 Gbps path, not a shared path.

 To forward a frame to the right port, the switch needs to know which device is on which port.
-It learns this through the MAC address table.
+The switch learns this through the MAC address table.

 Every switch maintains a MAC address table (also called a CAM table, for Content Addressable Memory).
-It maps MAC addresses to switch ports.
+The table maps MAC addresses to switch ports.

 The table is stored in TCAM (Ternary Content Addressable Memory) hardware.
 TCAM searches all entries simultaneously in a single clock cycle, regardless of table size.
-This is why a switch forwards frames at line rate even with thousands of MAC entries.
+TCAM is the reason a switch forwards frames at line rate even with thousands of MAC entries.

-When a frame arrives, the switch reads the source MAC and records it in the table with the incoming port and VLAN.
-This is MAC learning.
-When the switch looks up the destination MAC and finds it, it forwards the frame to that port only.
-When it does not find it, it floods the frame to all ports in the VLAN.
+When a frame arrives, the switch reads the source MAC and records the source MAC in the table with the incoming port and VLAN.
+This process is MAC learning.
+When the switch looks up the destination MAC and finds a match, the switch forwards the frame to that port only.
+When no match exists, the switch floods the frame to all ports in the VLAN.

 Entries expire after the aging timeout (default: 300 seconds).
-When a device moves to a different port, the old entry persists until it ages out.
+When a device moves to a different port, the old entry persists until the entry ages out.
 During that window, frames go to the wrong port.
-MRP topology changes flush the MAC table immediately for exactly this reason — without flushing, traffic goes to the wrong port for up to 300 seconds after a ring failover.
+MRP topology changes flush the MAC table immediately for this reason — without flushing, traffic goes to the wrong port for up to 300 seconds after a ring failover.

 The MAC table has a finite size.
-What happens when it fills up matters for both security and performance.
+The behavior when the table fills up matters for both security and performance.

-When the TCAM is full, the switch cannot learn new MAC addresses.
-It falls back to flooding all unknown unicast frames to all ports in the VLAN.
+When the TCAM is full, the switch has no capacity to learn new MAC addresses.
+The switch falls back to flooding all unknown unicast frames to all ports in the VLAN.
 The switch behaves like a hub.
 Every device on the VLAN receives every frame.

 This is the mechanism behind MAC flooding attacks.
 An attacker sends frames with thousands of fake source MACs, fills the table, and then receives all traffic on the segment.
 Table sizes vary by hardware: entry-level switches (RS20) hold around 8,000 entries, mid-range (MICE) around 16,000, and high-end (MACH) 64,000 or more.

-In store-and-forward mode, the switch receives the entire frame, checks the FCS, and then forwards it.
+In store-and-forward mode, the switch receives the entire frame, checks the FCS, and then forwards the frame.
 The forwarding latency is:

-latency = (frame_size_bits / link_speed_bps) + processing_timeFor a 1518-byte frame at 1 Gbps: approximately 17 µs per hop.
-For a 10-switch ring at 1 Gbps with 64-byte frames: approximately 55 µs total.
-This is why ring size has minimal impact on MRP convergence time — the switching latency is negligible compared to the MAC flush time of around 50 ms.
+latency = (frame_size_bits / link_speed_bps) + processing_timeFor a 1518-byte frame at 1 Gbps: around 17 µs per hop.
+For a 10-switch ring at 1 Gbps with 64-byte frames: around 55 µs total.
+Ring size has minimal impact on MRP convergence time — the switching latency is negligible compared to the MAC flush time of around 50 ms.

-One practical consequence of store-and-forward is that the switch checks the FCS before forwarding.
+1 practical consequence of store-and-forward: the switch checks the FCS before forwarding.
 Corrupt frames are discarded at the switch, not passed on to the PLC.
-This is the right behavior for OT networks, but it means CRC errors on a ring port are a silent problem — the PLC never sees them, only the switch counter increments.
+This is the correct behavior for OT networks.
+However, CRC issues on a ring port are a silent issue — the PLC never sees the CRC issues.
+Only the switch counter increments.

 # pip install netmikofrom netmiko import ConnectHandlerimport re